lshepard/LegoGPT/README.md

    `uv run prepare_finetuning_dataset --input_path AvaLovelace/StableText2Lego --output_path [FINETUNING_DATASET_PATH]`.
    This converts the dataset into the instructional format required for fine-tuning LLaMA.
     - If you wish to run fine-tuning with your own LEGO dataset, replace `AvaLovelace/StableText2Lego` with the path to your dataset.
-This dataset should have the fields "caption" and "lego".
-The "caption" field should contain a description of a LEGO structure, and the "lego" field should contain the corresponding LEGO structure, in the text format described in the paper.
+This dataset should have the fields "captions" and "lego".
+The "lego" field should contain a LEGO structure in the text format described in the paper, and the "captions" field should contain a list of one or more descriptions of the LEGO structure.
 2. Download the pretrained [Llama-3.2-1B-Instruct model](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct) to
    some directory `[PRETRAINED_DIR]`.
    **IMPORTANT:** Replace the `config.json`, `special_tokens_map.json`, and `tokenizer_config.json` files with the ones